Loans and lines of credit are the most common business financing products.

 Should I Get a Business Loan or Line of Credit?

-When you’re deciding whether to get a business loan or line of credit, consider your business needs.
-Review your credit score, how long you’ve been in business and your annual revenue, and see how they compare with lender qualification requirements.
+Now that you know what a fixed term loan vs. a line of credit is, consider your business needs when you’re comparing your options.
+Review your credit score, how long you’ve been in business and your annual revenue, and see how they stack up to lender qualification requirements.

 Also, ask yourself questions such as the following:

 - What will I be using the financing for?

 - How much access to capital do I need?

 - Will I need access to funds on an ongoing basis?